When your outside drainage is blocked, it can create major issues for the rest of your property.

 If you can visually see the blockage, you can carefully remove it by hand.
 Make sure you have your gloves on and take out every piece of blockage you can see.
 Place it inside your bucket for disposing of later.

 Step 4: Clearing the Blockage

-Using your drain rod or drum auger, it is time unblock the drain.
-Carefully insert the rod inside your drain and either manually turns the rod clockwise or switch on the motor, depending which equipment you are using.
+Using your drain rod or drum auger, it is time to unblock the drain.
+Carefully insert the rod inside your drain and either manually turns the rod clockwise or switch on the motor, depending on which equipment you are using.